David & Carolyn Crow

 D @ The Hoover Dam

-Once we had finished with the Skywalk we had a wander around the area and then caught the bus out to Guano Point where the story about the Bat Cave Mine was interesting and the view spectacular.
+After the Skywalk (and after purchasing the mandatory T-shirts), we wandered around the area and visited the Indian Folk Village before catching the bus out to Guano Point.
+The story of the Bat Cave Mine was fascinating, and the views were spectacular.

-After catching the bus back we struck out for Grand Canyon National Park and the South Rim.
+Then it was back on the bus, and back on the road—this time heading for Grand Canyon National Park and the South Rim.

 Eagle Point Grand Canyon West